 b.
 Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?

-Discussion: The extension of Wisteria Lane for the future connection to Airport Road is a connection of road identified in the City's Circulation Element as an important connection that will provide a parallel route to Highway 46 East, by providing improved automobile, transit, pedestrian, and bike connection between the downtown and the Airport, which will reduce trips on Highway 46 East.
-The Wisteria Lane connection is a major City-wide benefit, whereby this project will be dedicating land for the road alignment to Airport Road, and construct a portion of the road.
-In this case, since the project will be providing a key parallel roadway route for the City, the result of the development of this project would not be individually limited, or cumulatively considerable.

-c.
-Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or $\boxtimes$ indirectly?

-Discussion: As noted within this environmental document, and with the mitigation measures outlined in the document, the project's potential to cause what may be considered substantial, adverse effects on human beings either directly or indirectly is negligible.
+Discussion: The extension of Wisteria Lane of road identified in the City's Circulation parallel route to Highway 46 East, by provided connection between the downtown and the A Wisteria Lane connection is a major City-wide the road alignment to Airport Road, and conwill be providing a key parallel roadway reproject would not be individually limited, or Element as an iding improved Airport, which de benefit, whe struct a portion oute for the C n important cond automobile, to will reduce tripereby this project of the road.
+It is a conditional to the result nnection that wi transit, pedestric os on Highway 4 ct will be dedica n this case, since ill provide a an, and bike 46 East.
+The ting land for e the project c.
+Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+Discussion: As noted within this environment ntal document, and with the m nitigation measur res outlined in the document, the project's potential to cause what may be considered substantial, adverse effects on human beings either directly or indirectly is negligible.
 Therefore, the project will not cause substantial adverse effects on human beings, either directly or indirectly.